Skip to main content

 We do not charge any additional fees to process a refund, but the client will receive the full amount of the payment back into their bank account.

-For example, if your client paid with a credit card and also paid the credit card processing fees, you’ll be charged the credit card processing fees when processing the refund to their credit card.
 The standard processing rate for credit card fees is 2.9% + $0.30 per transaction.
 So while the client gets back the amount in full, the refund processor will keep the fee from your end when the refund occurs.
 This will be mentioned in the refund's "Fees":

 Fees Example Use Cases